About Me

 In addition, gardening waste bags will also get reduced because you can divert leaves and garden clippings to the compost bin as well.

 More bags saved, yay!!
 (In fact, this is what motivated me to start composting.
 I used to recycle stuff wherever I could.
 It was the kitchen waste that could not be stored for long and needed a plastic bag for disposal.
-Every time I had to use a plastic bag for kitchen waste, I felt guilty.
-So one fine day, I thought enough was enough and started composting.)
+I cringed every time I had to use a plastic bag for kitchen waste.
+So one fine day, I said enough is enough and started composting.)

 In single family homes in the US, waste is not collected daily.
 It's collected weekly at my place.
-You're supposed to store the kitchen waste, which starts to rot.
-Soon, the trash bin starts smelling and it takes courage to even open it to toss in the waste.
+You're supposed to store the kitchen waste for a week, which starts to rot.
+Soon, the trash bin starts smelling and it takes courage to open the lid even to toss in the waste.

 A much cleaner alternative is to dispose kitchen scraps in a composter.
 By adding browns and with proper aeration, the waste decomposes without unpleasant smells.